vtex-apps/tab-layout/docs/README.md

  }
 ```

-Now, you are able to use all the blocks exported by the `search-result` app.
+Now, you are able to use all the blocks exported by the `tab-layou` app.
 Check out the full list below:

 | Block name   | Description                |
 | :----------: | :------------------------: |